marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 ### Adding and multiplying

-In my [formal systems](https://worldsworstdetective.com/formal-systems) essay, I made a passing comment about how, although we have a pretty much perfect understanding of addition and multiplication by themselves, we don’t yet fully understand how they interact with each other.
+In my [formal systems](https://worldsworstdetective.com/formal-systems) essay, I made a passing comment about how, although we have a pretty much perfect understanding of addition and multiplication by themselves, we don't yet fully understand how they interact with each other.
 This gets at my meaning of the word "understand".

 > **Levels of understanding of addition and multiplication**
 >